shadil-rayyan/Math-Mantra/README.md

 There was a lack of **fully accessible math learning apps** for Android that truly catered to the needs of **visually impaired learners**.
 Many existing apps either lacked TalkBack support or failed to offer inclusive interaction models.

-To address this gap, zMantra was developed by taking inspiration from the **GSoC 2024 Math Mantra project**, especially for features like:
+To address this gap, z.Mantra was developed by taking inspiration from the **GSoC 2024 Math Mantra project**, especially for features like:

 * 🔔 **Bell Ring Mode**
 * 🥁 **Drum Mode**